Right to Information

 Lodgement and Payment

-Please note: a payment processing fee applies to credit card payments.
+A payment processing fee applies to credit card payments.
 The rate is 0.5% of the payment amount for Visa and MasterCard.
 Exemptions may apply.
 AMEX and Diners Club are no longer accepted.

 Payment can be made in the following forms:

-- Cheque (crossed, marked 'not negotiable' and payable to Townsville City Council)
+- cheque (crossed, marked 'not negotiable' and payable to Townsville City Council)

-- Cash (do not send through mail).
+- cash (do not send through mail).
 Not available at Townsville Citylibraries locations.

 Third Party Consultation